RobinMalfait/spreadsheet/README.md

 [Back to top](#functions)

-The year from the given date.
+The current year of the given date.

 - `date`: The date to extract the current year from.